V-Squared/V-Squared.github.io/diy/optimize.md

 # Intro {#intro}

-This is a intro page incase you don't know.
+This will become the introduction page